anyswap/CrossChain-Bridge/README.md

 Dcrm is used to config DCRM node info and group info.

-`ServerAccount` is used to specify the server dcrm user (initiator of dcrm sign)
+`Initiators` is used to specify the server dcrm user (initiators of dcrm sign)

+`Dcrm.DefaultNode` is used to specify default dcrm node to connect.

+`Dcrm.OtherNodes` is an array used by server to specify other initiators of dcrm node.

 for the swap server, `SignGroups` is needed for dcrm signing.